HiPERCAM/hipercam/docs/reduction.rst

 The two keys elements to get right in the reduction files are the sections concerning how the apertures are re-located and the extraction.
 The former is the trickier one.
 The apertures are re-located in a two-step process.
-First a search is made in a square box centred on the last position measured for a given target.
-The size of this box (``search_half_width``) is important.
-If it too small, your target may jump beyond it and the reduction is likely to fail as that will set an error condition and the target may never be recovered.
-On the other hand too large, and you could easily end up jumping to a nearby object.
-(The search identifies the brightest target in the box after gaussian smoothing to reduce the effects of cosmic rays.)
-This is where rerence targets come in.
-A well chosen reference target (bright, in an isolated region), can allow you to set a relatively large search box, robust against large jumps.
+First a search is made in a square box centred on the last position measured for a set of "reference" targets (if they have been defined).
+The size of this box (`search_half_width`) is important.
+If it is too small, your targets may jump beyond it and the reduction is likely to fail as that will set an error condition from which it may never recover.
+On the other hand, too large, and you could jump to a nearby object, and you also increase the chance of cosmic rays causing problems even though the search uses gaussian smoothing to reduce their influence.
+The mian way to combat this is to choose bright, well-isolated stars as reference target.
 The shifts from the reference targets are used to place the profile fit boxes and avoid the need to searches over non-reference targets.
 This can be a great help on faint targets.
-The main decision on extraction are variable or fixed apertures (usually recommend variable), optimal or normal extraction (usually recommend normal), and the various aperture radii.
-It is recommended to plot the images in reduce at least once zoomed in on your target to get a feel for this.
-Depending on circumstances, significant improvments to the photometry can be made with careful choices on these parameters; do not assume that the file produced by |genred| is in any way the last word; there is no automatic way to come up with the ideal choices which depend upon the nature of the field and conditions.
+The main decision on extraction is whether to use `variable` or `fixed` apertures (I usually recommend `variable`), `optimal` or `normal` extraction (I usually recommend `normal`), and the various aperture radii.
+It is recommended to plot the images in reduce at least once, zoomed in on your target to get a feel for this.
+Depending on circumstances, significant improvements to the photometry can be made with careful choices on these parameters; do not assume that the file produced by |genred| is in any way the last word; there is no automatic way to come up with the ideal choices which depend upon the nature of the field and conditions.

 Plotting results
 ================